 The Company uses historical data to estimate option exercise, forfeiture and employee termination within the valuation model.
 The risk-free interest rate is based on a treasury instrument whose term is consistent with the expected term of the share options.
 Since the Company has not paid and does not anticipate paying dividends on its common shares, the expected dividend yield is assumed to be zero.
 Companies are required to utilize an estimated forfeiture rate when calculating the expense for the reporting period.
-Based on the best estimate, management applied the estimated forfeiture rate of nil in determining the expense recorded in the accompanying Statements of Comprehensive Loss.
+Based on the best estimate, management applied the estimated forfeiture rate of nil in determining the expense recorded in profit or loss.